-- Hypothetical account: The firm makes annual contributions to the plan.
-Those contributions and interest are credited to participant hypothetical account balances. - Retirement benefits: The hypothetical account balance can be converted into a monthly benefit (annuity) payable at retirement or paid as a lump sum. - Pooled investments: Employers make all investment decisions from the Program's platform of investments and generally invest in assets in a manner intended to track the plan's stated interest credit. - Required contributions: Employer contributions are required and the annual amount must not be less than the minimum amount determined by an actuary. - Combo plans: A cash balance plan can be in addition to a 401(k) or profit sharing plan to allow for even higher savings.
+- Hypothetical Account: The firm makes annual contributions to the plan.
+Those contributions and interest are credited to participant hypothetical account balances. - Retirement Benefits: The hypothetical account balance can be converted into a monthly benefit (annuity) payable at retirement or paid as a lump sum. - Pooled Investments: Employers make all investment decisions from the Program's platform of investments and generally invest in assets in a manner intended to track the plan's stated interest credit. - Required Contributions: Employer contributions are required and the annual amount must not be less than the minimum amount determined by an actuary. - Combo Plans: A cash balance plan can be in addition to a 401(k) or profit sharing plan to allow for even higher savings.

-The ABA Retirement Funds Program is working with the Hilb Group to streamline the installation of and maintain ongoing services for certain plan design options.
+The ABA Retirement Funds Program ("the Program") is working with both Mercer and the Hilb Group to streamline the installation of and maintain ongoing services for certain plan design options.